-All Archdiocesan schools administer the achievement test designated by the Department of Catholic Schools in prescribed grades.
-Elementary school students in grades 2-8 are administered the MAP Assessment three times a year to measure growth.
+Elementary school students in grades 2-8 are administered the NWEA MAP Assessment three times a year to measure growth.
+Students in Grade 1 are administered the NWEA Map Growth Assessment in the spring only.
 Grades 3, 5 and 7 also take the Science Assessment each Spring.
-Pre K and Kindergarten students are administered the BRIGANCE developmental screenings.
 Parents are given feedback as to how their child is scoring at the end of the year.
 Throughout the year, additional screening tools may be utilized for curriculum and planning purposes.